– HELLO

 My work has its origins in the Dutch Vanitas still life paintings of the 16th and 17th centuries, the period during and following the boom time in the tulip trade in the Nederland.

 During a trip to India I created a painting of a small bird (an Indian Kingfisher) on my hand (titled Sheltering From The Storm).
-This subsequently introduced a new theme into my work, going under the general umbrella title "Endangered Species" and has since led to a number of works based on birds native to New Zealand perched on a persons hand.
-These paintings speak of the impact we humans have on our planet and the life upon it, through environment destruction (and also in New Zealand's case the introduction of predators), our tendency too often being destroyers and exploiters of our environment and life within it rather than protectors and guardians as we should be.
+This subsequently introduced a new theme into my work, going under the general umbrella title "Endangered Species" and has since led to a number of works based on birds native to New Zealand, predominately perched on a persons hand.
+These paintings speak of the impact we humans have on our planet and the life upon it, through greed and environment destruction (and also in New Zealand's case the introduction of predators), our tendency too often being destroyers and exploiters of our environment and life within it rather than protectors and guardians as we should be.

 - Peter Miller